 My husband knew my thoughts and focused himself, and me, and our movement, on the way forward.
-The first thing the next morning, there he was, on the phone, "Share these words with the members." he told me, "Ignite the signal fire for Christianity according to the call of God."
+The first thing the next morning, there he was, on the phone.
+"Share these words with the members," he told me, "Ignite the signal fire for Christianity according to the call of God."

 I shared his words with our leaders and members.
-Energized by my husband, I knew what we had to do, on the foundation of all we had accomplished so far.
+Energized by my husband, I knew what we had to do.
+"Now God has given us our next opportunity," I told them.
+"We must achieve what we are called to do, on the foundation of all we have accomplished so far.
 Through constructive activity and sincere spiritual conditions, God's heart will be moved.
 Our sincere devotion will bring Satan to surrender.
 Now is the time.
 History will record this as the welcoming of a new age."